 2 + 10

-Both trucks are 8 x 6 load carriers with a 15-tonne flatrack payload, allowing the rapid loading and unloading of flatracks or containers.
+It is a load carrier with a 16-tonne flatrack payload, allowing the rapid loading and unloading of flatracks or 20ft ISO containers.

 Close support tanker